rsyslog/rsyslog/source/configuration/templates.rst

    that inside string templates, the option must include what it applies to whereas with the explicit format that is part of the parameter name.

-   To create a customised format you can use multiple property options together.
+   To create a customized format you can use multiple property options together.
 The following example would result in **YYYY-MM-DD**:

 .. code-block:: none